Recreational Aviation Foundation Funds Survey to Recognize Utah’s Backcountry Airstrips

 Key Takeaways:

-• The Recreational Aviation Foundation (RAF) has secured a grant to fund cultural surveys for five backcountry airstrips in Utah's Monticello region.
+• The Recreational Aviation Foundation (RAF) has secured a grant for cultural surveys on five backcountry airstrips in Utah's Monticello region.

-• The primary goal of these surveys is to achieve official recognition from the Utah Bureau of Land Management (BLM), adding the airstrips to their travel management plan to ensure their continued use.
+• The primary goal is to gain official recognition from the Utah Bureau of Land Management (BLM) for these airstrips, integrating them into their Travel Management Plan.

 See a mistake?
 Contact us.